The Devil in a Convent

-The Devil in a Convent (French: Le Diable au couvent), released in the UK as "The Sign of the Cross", or the Devil in a Convent, is an 1899 French short silent film directed by Georges Méliès.
+The Devil in a Convent (French: Le Diable au couvent), released in the UK as "The Sign of the Cross", or the Devil in a Convent, is an 1899 French silent trick film directed by Georges Méliès.

 Themes

 According to some film critics, The Devil in a Convent parodies monastic life, suggesting a satirical view of the Catholic Church.
 Méliès almost certainly agreed with the anti-ecclesiastic emotions prevalent during the Dreyfus affair in 1898 and 1899; Méliès supported Alfred Dreyfus's case, while the Church opposed it.
 Méliès made another religious satire, The Temptation of Saint Anthony, in the same year, as well as his strongly pro-Dreyfus film series The Dreyfus Affair.

 Production

 The film may have been inspired in part by the phantasmagoria productions of the French magician Étienne-Gaspard Robert, known by the stage name "Robertson".
 Méliès himself plays the Devil in the film.
 The Devil in a Convent was likely the first Méliès film to take advantage of dissolves as a transition effect.